AURORA, Ill. (WLS) -- Both the mayor and police chief in Aurora have tested positive for COVID-19.

-Aurora Police Chief Kristen Ziman also tested positive and is recovering.
-She spoke to ABC7 Eyewitness News about policing while battling the virus.
+Aurora Police Chief Kristen Ziman spoke about policing while battling the virus.

 "I really kind of downplayed the symptoms and I think it snuck up on me," Ziman said.
 "When I got the phone call, I was shocked that it was positive."